The reality of stress

 Stress is a normal part of life.
 When we feel under stress our body kicks into a higher gear to deal with that stress.
 An increase in our heartbeat, breathing and blood pressure is what our body is likely to experience in stressful situations.

-Here are a couple ways stress affects us:
+Here are a couple of ways stress affects us:

 - Emotionally – you may experience anxiety, depression, tension or anger